-Despite being the more popular version due to the addition of the Blood Code, the game featured weak graphics and sound, including missing animations and heavily modified music.
+Despite being the more popular version due to the addition of the Blood Code, the game featured weak graphics and sound, including missing animations (such as Sub-Zero's idle and walking animations, which now mirror Scorpion's) and heavily modified music.

 Musically, there are stage-specific songs that are used in the wrong stages (and this seems to be something that occurs in most versions ported by Probe, including the PC version).
 For instance, in the "Palace Gates" stage, which is second in the stage rotation, the music that plays is nothing like what is heard in the original or SNES versions, but in fact sounds like a remixed version of the Continue Screen music.
 The "Palace" stage music does exist in this version, but is instead used in the "Warrior Shrine" stage (the next stage over).